EthanSousaProjects/Personal_Server_Setup/README.md

     - Cleanup time window - Here you are able to set when the server will perform its cleanup operation.
 By default, it is able to do this every day Monday (1) to Sunday (7) between 3 am and 4am with the input `1-7/3-4`.
 The syntax description can be found in the [admin manual](https://www.urbackup.org/administration_manual.html#x1-610008.3.1) on the UrBackup webpage or by clicking the question mark on your server.
 I have left the default setting for myself.

-    - Automatically backup UrBackup database - I recommend keeping this active just incase you have an issue with the data base or where it is stored.
+    - Automatically backup UrBackup database - I recommend keeping this active just in case you have an issue with the data base or where it is stored.
 This will help with recovery in the event of a parts failure.

     - Total max backup speed for local network - Set a max speed limit for backing up clients on your local network.
 This maybe needed if you want to reduce the load on your network and your server.
 I have limited this to 500 MBit/ s.
 Complex configuration possible please see the [manual section on it](https://www.urbackup.org/administration_manual.html#x1-550008.1.13).

-    - Global soft filesystem quota - Determines when UrBackup starts to remove old backups of clients based on the total space used in the drive.
+    - Global soft file system quota - Determines when UrBackup starts to remove old backups of clients based on the total space used in the drive.
 I have changed mine to 90%.
 Read the [manual section](https://www.urbackup.org/administration_manual.html#x1-560008.1.14) for more info/ a better description of how this works.

   - File Backups - global settings for file backups to the specific server.
 Individual clients you can change but this sets the defaults for new clients.